Big Honking Button User Guide

 If you want to you can learn more about CircuitPython to the most of your module.
 Also, please come chat on the Discord where you can ask questions and see what others are doing with their Big Honking Button!

 Big Honking Button can do all sorts of things!
-We've made a few examples to get you started.
-If you want to use these, copy their contents to
+We've made a few examples to show you some of the things it can do:

 code.py on the